-So you’re just getting into fishing and you’ve got your first rod and reel outfit, but now you’re trying to figure out all the other essential pieces of equipment.
-What exactly will you need to enjoy a day on the water and help you catch those big fish like you see in your Instagram feed?
+So you’re just getting into fishing and you’ve got your first rod and reel outfit, but now you’re trying to figure out all the other essential pieces of equipment and purchases you need to make.
+What gear will you need to enjoy a day on the water and help you catch those big fish like you see in your Instagram feed?
 Unless you live in a tropical paradise or you only plan on fishing during the warmest summer months while wet wading, a pair of waders is probably going to be the next piece of equipment you will be purchasing.

-Waders are made out of waterproof fabric or neoprene, keeping you dry and comfortable while you traverse the water to target fish.
+Waders are made out of waterproof fabric such as nylon, Gore-Tex, or neoprene, keeping you dry and comfortable while you traverse the water to target fish.
 Waders come in many different styles and fits, so it is important to first look at what type of fishing you will be doing most to figure out what kind of wader is going to be most useful to you.

 Wading boots are like super heavy-duty waterproof hiking boots.
 They are designed to be submerged in water for hours at a time each use.
 They often have high-performance footbeds for added comfort and stability, and you can add studs to the bottom for even better traction on slippery river beds.
 Wading pants paired with high-quality ultralight wading boots are a great option for anglers targeting high mountain streams who combine their love of hiking with fishing.

 The most common type of waders is chest waders.
 These are basically waterproof overalls and offer the most coverage, giving the angler the opportunity to wade into the deepest rivers and holes in search of those elusive whales.

 Just like pant waders, there are boot-foot and stocking-foot wader options.
 Again, the bootfoot waders are the easiest to determine how should waders fit as they are sized according to your shoe size.
 Stockingfoot chest waders are often the most fitted of all wader options, and many come in sizes ranging from petite to tall with varying inseams and chest sizes.